 Whether you live in the area, or are just visiting, we hope that you will come and join us in worship at Bellie and Speymouth.
 Our congregation has two places of worship: Bellie Church in Fochabers is located in the centre of the village and Speymouth Church is a short drive from the neighbouring village of Mosstodloch.
 You can always expect a warm welcome.

 In 2009, the Bellie Reorder project, a two-phase programme of major internal renovations to the Bellie Church building was completed, resulting in removal of the downstairs pews and a 180 degree rotation of the sanctuary in an attempt to realise the full potential of the Bellie Church building and provide improved facilities and meeting space for all church-based organisations and for wider use by the local community.
-WIFI was also installed in the sanctuary in 2015, for use in worship and for Mission and Outreach projects such as Messy Church.
+WIFI was also installed in the sanctuary in 2015, for use in worship and for Mission projects such as Messy Church.

 During 2016, further significant renovations were made to the Clock Tower and steeple as part of the Bellie Clock Tower and the congregation commenced Heritage Tours of the building.
 This was followed with the installation of audio visual equipment to facilitate modern, interactive and participative forms of worship in 2018.